 Commissioning of a National Tourism Development Master Plan

-For coordinated growth of the sector, there is a need to inaugurate a National Tourism Development Master Plan in line with the National Development Plan 2021–2025 that fits with the government’s long-term aspiration, as encapsulated in the Nigeria Agenda 2050 for the measurable and coordinated growth of the sector.
+To ensure the sector’s coordinated growth, a National Tourism Development Master Plan in line with the National Development Plan 2021–2025 must be inaugurated.
+This plan should align with the government’s long-term aspirations, as the Nigeria Agenda 2050 encapsulates.

 Activation of the Tourism Satellite Account (TSA)